neondatabase/website/content/docs/introduction/about.md

 To help you find the correct restore point, Neon provides a [Time Travel Assist](/docs/guides/time-travel-assist) feature that lets you connect to any selected time or LSN within your database history and run queries.
 Time Travel Assist is designed to work in tandem with Neon's restore capability to facilitate precise and informed restore operations.

-## Build AI applications with Postgres and pgvector
+## Build your AI applications with Postgres

 **Why pay for a specialized vector database service when you can just use Postgres?**